onecommons/unfurl/tosca-package/README.md

 )
 ```

-It is very similar, except explicit types are required for assigning the capabilities and unit scalars.
+It looks very similar, except explicit types are required when assigning the `host` and `os` capabilities and properties that have unit values (`disk_size` and `mem_size`).

-Things are a little more interesting when defining TOSCA node types in Python.
+Things are a little more interesting when defining a TOSCA node type in Python.
-Consider this example of a node type from the TOSCA 1.3 Specification (in section 9.3.4.2 ):
+Consider this example from the TOSCA 1.3 Specification (in section 9.3.4.2 ):

 ```yaml
 node_types: